 VIRTUAL FOLLOWUP TO OUR CPA WISCONSIN KICKOFF!

-You are invited to join Bishop Donald J. Hying, our chaplain Rev. Louis Golamari, the Symposium Presenters, and the therapists from the WI Region of the CPA for our Virtual Followup to our Kickoff held in March, 2020!
+You CAN STILL ENJOY THE PRESENTATION OF Bishop Donald J. Hying, our chaplain Rev. Louis Golamari, the Symposium Presenters, and the therapists from the WI Region of the CPA BY VIEWING OUR VIDEO OF THE Virtual Followup to our Kickoff held in March, 2020!

 Bishop Donald J. Hying of Madison, WI Joins our